-The New Paltz Central School [72]District advocates for equal digital rights and access for all.
+The New Paltz Central School District advocates for equal digital rights and access for all.
 Through this process it is imperative that all students and staff understand the importance of being responsible, ethical digital citizens.
 This includes, but is not limited to:

-- (a) tTreating all others with respect online; - (b) rRefraining from participating in cyberbullying and reporting any harassing activities you witness; - (c) mMaking appropriate decisions while communicating online through any digital channels; - (d) rRespecting others' digital work.
-Do not steal or damage anyone's digital property; - (e) eEffective use of Using network and online tools effectively to empower and enhance your learning experience; → lLimiting screen time and the understanding the health risks of technology.
+- (a) treating all others with respect online; - (b) refraining from participating in cyberbullying and reporting any harassing activities you witness; - (c) making appropriate decisions while communicating online through digital channels; - (d) respecting others' digital work.
+Do not steal or damage anyone's digital property; - (e) effective use of network and online tools to empower and enhance your learning experience; Limiting screen time andunderstanding the health risks of technology.
 Technology is a learning tool, but should not be used exclusively in the learning environment.
-Maintaining awareness of the physical and psychological risks.